Ananym/welcome-to-nexus/economy/crafting.md

 ### Weaving

 Acquire a bunch of wool.
-Acquire fine weaving tools (made by carpenters, effectively valueless) Visit Yon in the Wilderness at 44/30 and say 'weave'.
+Acquire fine weaving tools (made by carpenters, effectively valueless).
+Visit Yon in the Wilderness at 44/30 and say 'weave'.

 ### Gemcutting